bohanl/fsdl-project/csep590c-report.md

 | 1,0,1,1,0,0,0,0, | 0.5875,0,0,0,0,0.0395,0,0,0,0,0 | MySQL Estimated | Actual |
 ```
 It's very expensive to analyze queries in MySQL when it has large number of rows.
-Due to the resource limitation, the whole dataset contains 3500+ entries.
+Due to the resource limitation, only 3500+ samples are collected.

 ## 3. Model Setup